-Akamai Guardicore Segmentation addresses the gaps inherent to native cloud security tools, satisfying many of the foundational principles laid out in the CWPP.
-Moreover, the solution intelligently supports visibility, policy creation, and enforcement across hybrid and multicloud data centers.
+Guardicore Centra addresses the gaps of native-cloud security, meeting many of the foundational controls laid out in the CWPP.
+Moreover, the solution intelligently supports visibility, policy creation, and enforcement across hybrid and multi-cloud data centers.

-Our solution provides in-depth visibility - one single pane of glass that gives a view of the entire data center.
+Centra provides in-depth visibility - one single pane of glass that gives a view of the entire data center.
 Visualizing your hybrid data center as a whole, you can thoroughly understand application dependencies and the effect that any policy will have on your network.
 This has a powerful effect on cloud migration, getting customers to the cloud significantly faster than native visualization tools.

-This in-depth visibility enables you to:
+This in-depth visibility from Centra enables you to:

-- Create a to-do list for networking in the cloud - Quickly detect applications across any infrastructure and application dependencies a critical capability for successful migration - · Understand your infrastructure and operational costs ahead of time - · Gain insight into the best policy creation for lowering risk from migration planning stages - Take advantage of the shortest, simplest, and most secure path to your business goals for the cloud
+- Create a to-do list for networking in the cloud. - Quickly detect applications across any infrastructure and application dependencies - a critical capability for successful migration. - Understand your infrastructure and opeartional costs ahead of time. - Gain insight into the best policy creation for lowering risk from migration planning stages. - ◆ Take advantage of the shortest, simplest, and most secure path to your business goals for the cloud.